hirak-santra/webpack-css-js-bundler/README.md

 # webpack-css-js-bundler
-for generating bundle of css and js separately
+Node js: for generating bundle of css and js separately